National Register Listings in

 Overall, Montgomery County's history reflects its important contributions to the nation's development, from its colonial roots to its industrial past and modern-day prominence.

-This timeline provides a concise overview of the key events in the history of Montgomery County, Pennsylvania.
+This timeline provides a condensed summary of the historical journey of Montgomery County, Pennsylvania.

 • 1682: William Penn receives the charter for Pennsylvania, including present-day Montgomery County.